 Please let our staff know and they will complete a maintenance form and our maintenance staff will repair the item for you.
 Please note that families are responsible for the repair of any personal items.

 Gold Age takes no responsibility for any personal items that go missing whilst you are a resident.
 That is why we encourage all residents to take out their own insurance.
-However, all facilities have a “Petty Cash” system where you can leave money for items such as outings.
+However, our facility has a “Petty Cash” system where you can leave money for items such as outings.
 Ultimately, Gold Age Australia recommends that you don’t keep large amounts of money in your room at any time.

-Gold Age has extensive Lifestyle programs at all of its facilities.
+Gold Age has extensive Lifestyle programs at it’s facility.
 In fact our programs are developed to cater for the interests of all residents.
 Furthermore, we typically run our programs over a 5 day period and programs are displayed through out the facilities.
 Also, we hold regular Resident / Relative meetings which everyone is encouraged to attend.
 Further, we hold regular concert and theme days.
 In fact we also celebrate Cultural and Spiritual events through out the year.
-You should also note that on Friday afternoons we hold regular 'Happy Hours' at all of our facilities.
-It is a great way to end the week.
+You should also note that on Thursday afternoons we hold regular 'Happy Hours’.

-The Lifestyle department arrange frequent Church services at all of our facilities.
+The Lifestyle department arrange frequent Church services at our facility

-Gold Age has a bus that is shared between all sites.
-Also, our Lifestyle staff arrange bus outings for residents on a weekly basis.
+Our facility has its own bus!
+Our Lifestyle staff arrange bus outings for residents on a weekly basis.

 Of course.
 In fact we have areas within all our facilities that can be used to accommodate a family gathering.
-However, we ask that you speak with the Residential Manager to arrange any gatherings.
+However, we ask that you speak with the Director of Care Services or Operations Manager to arrange any gatherings.

-Yes you are free to transfer or leave any of our sites.
+Yes you are free to transfer or leave the facility at any time.
 However, we do ask that you provide us with 7 days written notice of your intention to transfer.